 Once at the corner of 36th street and Broadway, head west and 7th avenue, also known as “Fashion Avenue”.

-While walking, you’ll arrive on 34th street, take the east side to discover one of the biggest stores in the world: the legendary Macy’s.
+While walking, you’ll arrive on 34th street, and take the east side to discover one of the biggest stories in the world: the legendary Macy’s.
 The neighborhood has reorganized its sidewalks to accommodate the flux of people walking around this shopping area.
 You’ll notice a majority of clothing stores.

-I won’ t know the exact time when you’ll be reaching the top of the Empire State Building but if you go there later in the day, you’ll probably find less people waiting in lines.
+I won’t know the exact time when you’ll be reaching the top of the Empire State Building but if you go there later in the day, you’ll probably find fewer people waiting in lines.
 Besides, you should experience New York at night since you’ve already seen the view in daylight from the Top of the Rock.
-Ideally, try to get there after 10pm, the Empire State building closes at 2 am.
+Ideally, try to get there after 10 pm, the Empire State building closes at 2 am.

 If it’s too early and depending on your time, you can go for a quick dinner.

 And finally, to convince you, even more, take a look at the night view:

 Once you’ve reached the top of Manhattan, you’ll then be done with your “day trip”, in other words your journey in New York!!!